sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

     When certificate authority check is disabled, connection peers are not required to send a certificate and will result in a one-way SSL/TLS authentication.
-    If the peer sends a certificate, it is ignored.
+    If the remote peer sends a certificate, it is ignored.

-    This defines the path on local filesystem to a file contain the certificate in PEM format for the single certificate authority or multiple authorities authorities with which this component will communicate.
+    This defines the path on the local filesystem to a file containing the certificate in PEM format for the single certificate authority or multiple authorities authorities with which this component will communicate.

     Only peer connections using certificates signed by one of these certificate authorities will be permitted to communicate to this